Letter to My Body

 and watch the stars come out.

-Reprinted from Troubling the Line: Trans and Genderqueer Poetry and Poetics by TC Tolbert (Editor), Tim Trace Peterson (Editor).
+“Letter to My Body” from Troubling the Line: Trans and Genderqueer Poetry and Poetics by TC Tolbert (Editor), Tim Trace Peterson (Editor).
 Poem Copyright © 2013 by Joy Ladin.
 Used with the permission of the publisher, Nightboat Books.